hpiwowar/citation11k/analysis/stats_knit_.md

 ### Complementary evidence of data reuse from citation context

-To put data citation boost in the context of data reuse, we report evidence on the observed frequency with which papers that share gene expression microarray data are cited in the context of data attribution.
+To provide evidence on the proportion of the citation boost that may be caused by data reuse, we report the observed frequency with which papers that shared gene expression microarray data were cited in the context of data attribution.
 Citations to papers that describe 100 datasets deposited into GEO in 2005 were collected using Web of Science: XXX total citations were found.
 138 citations were randomly selected and manually reviewed.

 <!--begin.rcode citationContextData
 dfTracking1k = read.csv("data/tracking1k_20111008.csv", sep=",", header=TRUE, stringsAsFactors=F)